-Follicle stimulating hormone (FSH) is produced by the pituitary gland, a pea-sized gland near the brain that plays an important role in sexual development.
+Follicle stimulating hormone (FSH) is produced by the pituitary gland, a pea-sized gland in the brain that plays an important role in sexual development.
 An FSH test measures the level of this hormone in the bloodstream.

 In kids, FSH levels are normally low.
 As puberty approaches (usually between ages 10 and 14), the brain produces gonadotropin-releasing hormone (GnRH), which starts the changes toward sexual maturity.
-GnRH signals the pituitary gland to release two more puberty hormones into the bloodstream: FSH and luteinizing hormone (LH).
+GnRH signals the pituitary gland to release two puberty hormones into the bloodstream: FSH and luteinizing hormone (LH).
 Doctors often order a test for LH when ordering a blood test for FSH.

 In boys, FSH and LH work together to get the testes to begin producing testosterone, the hormone responsible for the physical changes of puberty and the production of sperm.